Skincare, Acne, Anti-aging, Skin school

 Add niacinamide to your skincare routine before starting retinoids.

-The use of niacinamide has been proven to improve the skin barrier before beginning tretinoin.
-This was studied by a paired, double-blinded study in which women applied a cosmetic moisturizer containing niacinamide, panthenol, and tocopheryl acetate (Vitamin E) for ten weeks before commencing tretinoin treatment two weeks later.
+Niacinamide has been proven to improve the skin barrier before beginning tretinoin.
+This was studied by a paired, double-blinded study.
+Women applied a cosmetic moisturizer containing niacinamide, panthenol, and tocopheryl acetate (Vitamin E) for ten weeks before commencing tretinoin treatment two weeks later.

 Start Slowly